devskale/offpunk/README.md

 You use the `go` command to visit a URL, e.g. `go gemini.circumlunar.space`. (gemini:// is assumed is no protocol is specified).

 Links in pages are assigned numerical indices.
 Just type an index to follow that link.
 If page is too long to fit on your screen, the content is displayed in the less pager (by default).
 Type `q` to quit and go back to Offpunk prompt.
 Type `less` or `l` to display it again in less.

-Use `add` to add a capsule to your bookmarks and `bookmarks` or `bm` to show your bookmarks (which are stored in an editable file in you .config).
+Use `add` to add a capsule to your bookmarks and `bookmarks` or `bm` to show your bookmarks (you can create multiple bookmarks lists, edit and remove them.
+See the `list` manual with `help list`).

 Use `offline` to only browse cached content and `online` to go back online.
 While offline, the `reload` command will force a re-fetch during the next synchronisation.

 Use the `help` command to learn about additional commands.
 Some abreviations are available.
 See `abbrevs`.

-When launched with the "--sync" option, offpunk will run non-interactively and fetch content from your bookmarks and ressources tentatively accessed while offline.
-New content found in your bookmarks will be automatically added to your tour (use `tour ls` to see your current tour, `tour` without argument to access the next item and `tour X` where X is a link number to add the content of a link to your tour).
+When launched with the "--sync" option, offpunk will run non-interactively and fetch content from your bookmarks, lists and ressources tentatively accessed while offline.
+New content found in your subscriptions (see `help subscribe`) will be automatically added to your tour (use `tour ls` to see your current tour, `tour` without argument to access the next item and `tour X` where X is a link number to add the content of a link to your tour).

 With "--sync", one could specify a "--cache validity" in seconds.
 This option will not refresh content if a cache exists and is less than the specified amount of seconds old.